Return to school information

 Is after school club running?

-This will not operate at the start of term but we will review this in the light of any additional government advice early in the term.
+This will not operate at the start of term, but we are currently planning to reinstate this club.

 What will be covered in the curriculum?